Explaining Human Choice Probabilities with Simple Vector Representations: Introduction

 \section{Introduction}

 We implicitly learn to exploit the statistical structure of our environments.
-We do this to build context-dependent conceptual repertoires (e.g. in language the transition probabilities between syllables are dependent on the language \parencite{Saffran1996}).
-We do this to optimize the match between circumstance and action (this is the basis for reinforcement learning as a model for behavior \parencite{Sutton2019}).
+We do this to build context-dependent conceptual structures (e.g. in language the transition probabilities between syllables are dependent on the language \cite{Saffran1996}).
+We do this to optimize the match between circumstance and action (this is the basis for reinforcement learning as a model for behavior \cite{Sutton2019}).
 It might be tempting to assume that the way we do this is by representing the underlying probability distributions directly.
-However, this assumption seems at odds with all the probability fallacies that we are heir to (nicely reviewed by \parencite{Huang_2024} in their introduction).
-And on reflection it seems obvious that we have neither the computational power nor storage to represent continuous distributions with high fidelity.
+However, this account seems at odds with our computational and storage limitations, and all the probability fallacies that we are heir to (nicely reviewed by \cite{Huang_2024} in their introduction).

+Despite these fallacies and limits we do seem to have the ability to track frequencies for modest numbers of options, suggesting some representation of the generating distribution.
+But this represention of the generating distribution cannot be the sole determinant of behavior, because the same person behaves differently in different circumstances with same underlying distribution, and different people behave differently in the same circumstance with the same underlying distribution.
+We propose this behavioral variety within and between individuals can be explained by the generation of a small set (in fact just four) strategies that are derived, using simple Euclidean geometry, from the single learned generating distribution.

+To gather the data needed to test this geometric account, to be elaborated shortly, we had people play a game of hide-and-seek.
+It took place on a computer against a simulated child, e.g. Sally, that consistently hid and sought with a fixed distribution.
+Experimentally, each option was a room.
+The number of rooms varied by condition.
+The participant's role in the experiment could be hider or seeker, and by playing against different ``children'', the stochastic environment (distribution) could be varied.